mmusoyan/learn-js/101/01-intro/intro.md

 - Programming IOT devices.

 ## JS engines
-- In order to work, JavaScript needs an environment.
+- In order to run, JavaScript needs an environment.
 These environmants are called engines.
+Each engine comes with a set of useful functions that let programmers interact with the environment (e.g. console, alert)
 - Most web browsers have a dedicated JavaScript engine to execute the code:
   - V8 from Google is the most used JavaScript engine.
 All Chromium-based browsers and Node.js use it.
   - SpiderMonkey is developed by Mozilla for use in Firefox.